j-Sans/StrategyGame/README.md

 * Max camera distance gets stuck after going too far, such that no more movement is possible
 * Window resizing doesn't work visually
-* Sometimes crashes when one client is closed, or when returning to menu.
+* Sometimes crashes when one client is closed
-* Back button in menu doesn't cancel connections, so clients stay connected.
-If a client clicks back, the host can still start the client in the game.
+* May crash after clicking the back button from connecting as a host to connecting as a client

 ## Currently In Progress